Blog Product ManagementRICE Score Framework: Definition, Template, and Prioritization Guide

 If it takes your team of 4 developers 1 month to complete a project, then the effort would be 4 person-months (1 month x 4 developers).
 If it takes your team 6 months to complete a project, then the effort would be 24 person-months (6 months x 4 developers).

-How to use RICE (+ relevant examples)
+How to use the RICE framework to prioritize features

 1. Define the project or feature